-- OV Pull-Down Only (OV Cannot Be Ignored) - Shut Down (Stop Switching) Immediately-Latch Off - Shut Down Immediately-Retry Indefinitely Using the Time Interval Specified in MFR_RETRY_DELAY
+- Shut Down (Stop Switching) Immediately-Latch Off This will turn off the TG signal. - Shut Down Immediately-Retry Indefinitely Using the Time Interval Specified in MFR_RETRY_DELAY

 Either the Latch Off or Retry fault responses can be deglitched in increments of $(0-7) \cdot 10\mu$ s.
 See Table 7.